 The research mission of the Sibley School of Mechanical & Aerospace Engineering is produce disseminate knowledge in mechanical sciences and engineering for the benefit of our students, professions and the common good.
 The research by the faculty in the School is creative, diverse, collaborative, interdisciplinary and impactful.

-The Sibley School has five strategic research directions:
+The Sibley School has six strategic research directions:

 Biomedical Technology: Technology research translated to biomedical applications, such as early cancer detection, immunology treatments, and global and mobile health.

 Materials Design: Modeling, simulation, experimental characterization and synthesis to advance the state-of-the-art in materials design and discovery for engineering applications.
 Research ranges across length scales from nano to macroscopic and material classes that include metals, semiconductors, and polymers as well as biomaterials and biological tissues.
 Strong ties to Cornell High Energy Synchrotron Source (CHESS), the Cornell Center for Materials Research (CCMR) and Cornell NanoScale Science & Technology Facility (CNF).